ck37/garden-iot/README.md

 ## Phase 7 - Optimization

-Once things are all working, I would want to optimize the setup for cost and quality assurance.
-Cost improvements might include building custom circuits, finding cheaper suppliers, tweaking functionality, etc. Quality assurance would entail adding more checks, alerts, and backup systems to ensure nothing bad happens and error rates are low.
-A mobile app would be handy.
+Once things are all working, I would want to optimize the setup for materials cost, quality assurance, water usage, and power usage.
+Cost improvements might include building custom circuits & sensors, finding cheaper suppliers, tweaking functionality, etc. Quality assurance would entail adding more checks, alerts, and backup systems to ensure nothing bad happens and error rates are low.
+Power usage would first need to be measured rigorously.